 On top of that, there is a pervading belief (perhaps we should call it a desire) to gain mass while losing fat at the same time.
 While fat beginners can pull this off, as can those returning from a layoff, anyone past the beginner stage will find this generally impossible without the use of repartitioning drugs or complicated diets which alternate distinct periods of over- and under-eating (such as the mass variant in my Ultimate Diet 2.0).

 The strategy I regularly advocate is the alternation periods of specific mass gain (accepting fat gains) with specific fat loss (minimizing muscle loss).
 This avoids the buildup of excessive bodyfat levels, while allowing one to gain mass.
-I discuss this more in the article General Mass Gain Philosophies.
+I feel this works better than either the GFH or lean gaining approach.

 The bottom line is this: building muscle requires a surplus/excess of two things: the building blocks of muscle (protein/amino acids) and energy (calories).
 You can’t build muscle out of nothing and, without both in sufficient amounts, nothing happens.
-I’ll discuss protein intake in Part 2, here I only want to look at total caloric intake.
+I discuss protein intake below.
+For now let me look only at calorie intake.

 Bodybuilders always want to know “How many calories for mass gains?” to which the simplest answer is “Enough.”
 In principle, for mass gains calories should be high enough that a small fat gain is seen (as measured by calipers) every couple of weeks.
 This should be more than sufficient to support muscle mass gains.